 Hygienist Continuing Education Requirements

-All Texas licensees holding and active license to practice in Texas must biennially collect a minimum of twenty-four hours of appropriate continuing education, as required by the Occupations Code at Section 257.005, and the TSBDE Rules and Regulations at Chapter 104 after your first biennial renewal and before each subsequent renewal.
-You are not required to collect continuing education hours before your first biennial renewal.
+All Texas licensees holding an active license to practice in Texas must biennially collect a minimum of twenty-four hours of appropriate continuing education, as required by the Occupations Code at Section 257.005, and the TSBDE Rules and Regulations at Chapter 104 after your initial renewal and before each subsequent renewal.

 The following conditions and restrictions shall apply (As per TSBDE Rule 104.1):